oklar/3tp/readme.md

 ### HTTP Method Handling:

-Native HTML forms default to GET when JavaScript is disabled and method is not defined, which is risky if you're using a JS library to issue AJAX requests on submission.
+Native HTML forms default to GET, which can be risky if you're using a JS library to issue AJAX requests on submission.
 In contrast, `<x-form>`, inheriting from a standard HTMLElement, avoids triggering any requests under these conditions.
 Consider a hypothetical JS library that issues an AJAX request on form submission:

 ```html
 <form x-delete="/account">